data-mechanics/course-2017-fal-proj/README.md

+# BU CS591 Fall 2017 Project

+**Team Members:**
++ Mengyao li
-author Mengyao li, Zhuoshu Yang
++ Zhuoshu Yang

-Project 2:
+## Introduction
-    In project one, we find the number of hospitals and gardens in Boston area represented by zip code.
-In this project, we will find which area do not have plenty of hospitals and a optimized place a build a new hospital.
+    In this project, we want to figure out the relationship between hospital and garden.
+Nowadays, people like sports outside in Boston.
+Many people run or ride bikes in the park or garden; however, people are easily to get hurt from sporting.
+It would be necessary and convenient for them if there are hospital close to the garden and park.
+On the other hand, patients in hospital can talk a walk or relax if there are gardens or parks near the hospitals.
+We sperate the map of Boston in terms of the zip code and examine the if the area has enough hospitals for people when they do sports in garden and park.
+We find data about the number of hospitals and gardens in Boston area represented by zip code from data.boston.gov.
+Through our algorithm, we will find which area do not have plenty of hospitals and a optimized place a build a new hospital.
+By displaying this infomation, we can come up more practical solution in building hospital for the people in Boston.

 Edited file: hospital_garden_transformation(edit), neighborzipcode(new implement), insufficient(new implement), addHospital(new implement)